csev/dj4e/assn/dj4e_ads1.md

 system using their browser-based editor, you might need to turn off your ad blocker for this site - weird but true.

+__Important Note:__ If you are using PowerPoint slides for sample code, *never* copy and paste from Powerpoint or Word into PythonAnywhere.
+Microsoft products use *weird* characters for quotes and dollar signs and they can break your code but look perfect.
+A good rule is to never copy code from any Microsoft product.

 Pulling In Code From Samples
 ----------------------------